informalsystems/hermes/guide/src/commands/relaying/clear.md

 ```

 2. Because the relayer is not running these packets won't be relayed,
-as can be seen with the `query packet unreceived-packets` command:
+as can be seen with the `query packet pending-sends` command:

 ```
-❯ hermes query packet unreceived-packets --chain ibc1 --port transfer --channel channel-13 2022-02-24T14:21:28.874190Z  INFO ThreadId(01) using default configuration from '/Users/coromac/.hermes/config.toml'
+❯ hermes query packet pending-sends --chain ibc1 --port transfer --channel channel-13 2022-02-24T14:21:28.874190Z  INFO ThreadId(01) using default configuration from '/Users/coromac/.hermes/config.toml'
 Success: [
     14,